-Between 2012 and 2019, the annual unemployment rate within Emporia declined by over five percentage points, then increased by six percentage points between 2019 and 2020 as the result of the COVID-19 pandemic.
-Similar to employment trends, the unemployment rate within the city has improved since, declining by over five percentage points through the end of 2022 and is generally similar to pre-pandemic levels.
+Between 2013 and 2019, the annual unemployment rate within Emporia declined by nearly five percentage points, then increased by over six percentage points between 2019 and 2020 as the result of the COVID-19 pandemic.
+Similar to employment trends, the unemployment rate within the city has improved since, declining by nearly seven percentage points through the end of 2023.
+Notably, the 4.5% unemployment rate reported in 2023 represents a ten-year low.